 Average Salary: $95,000 – $119,000 annually

 Information security engineer managers are the hands that glue a company together.
 With many telecommuting businesses on the rise, there is a higher need for information security engineers.
-On of their main responsibilities are maintaining the integrity of data that is stored, shared, and communicated throughout the whole business enterprise.
+One of their main responsibilities is maintaining the integrity of data that is stored, shared, and communicated throughout the whole business enterprise.
 Information security managers will have to both develop and maintain protocols for the data and software assets of the company.
 Whether it’s the safe use, entry, transmission, or retrieval of data, there would be security protocols for them.

 While securing company data seems like an easy job, it would need expertise as sometime they would have to deal with malicious programs, hackers, or malware.
 Therefore, constantly analyzing data and maintaining the integrity of data are needed to make sure you’re getting the job done.
 Securing internal company data isn’t the only thing they’re responsible for.
-You would also have to make sure the the protocols are user-friendly for employees and respond to any queries in a timely manner.
+You would also have to make sure the protocols are user-friendly for employees and respond to any queries in a timely manner.

 This position would require you to have at least a Bachelor of Science degree in Computer Science or Information Technology.
 However, if you want to go further down the career as an Information Security Officer, Chief Information Security Officer, Director, or Security Architect, you would have to get your masters degree in Computer Science with a concentration in Information Security.
 You can also get certified as an information security manager.
 ISACA offers the CISM (Certified Information Security Manager) for those who have had at least 5 years of working experience.